A different way to practice physical therapy.

 What is Manual Therapy?

-Manual therapy encompasses many hands on techniques that are used to promote normal mobility and assist in the body’s healing process.
-Our therapist assess and treat joint dysfunctions, myofascial restrictions, and range of motion limitations using a wide range of hands on techniques.
+Manual therapy encompasses many hands-on techniques that are used to promote normal mobility and assist in the body’s healing process.
+Our therapist assess and treat joint dysfunctions, myofascial restrictions, and range of motion limitations using a wide range of hands-on techniques including Graston Mysofascial release.
 Our belief is that mechanical pain is often a result of abnormal stress and strain on the body which may not necessarily correlate with the painful site.
-Our bodies are a connected unit and at PUSH we work to make sure you are treated as a whole.
+Our bodies are a connected unit and at the physical therapist at PUSH work to make sure you are treated as a whole.